 The same data that helps you build a better case strategy can also be used to better educate your clients.
 The more information they have on timing, costs, and possible outcome, the more comfortable they feel with the process.
 Level-setting at the beginning can help them feel confident with you leading the charge.
 That confidence and transparency can lead to fewer questions and hard conversations along the way — freeing up your time so that you can invest your efforts into providing a successful outcome.

 You get up to speed fast

 When a long-time client asks you to take on a tangential matter — one that isn’t as familiar to you — you say yes.
 While you may not claim to be an expert on the matter, you don’t necessarily have to be.
-With Practical Law, you have the expertise and legal-know of hundreds of attorneys at your fingertips so you can get up to speed on an unfamiliar area of law faster.
+With Practical Law, you have the expertise and legal know-how of hundreds of attorneys at your fingertips, so you can get up to speed on an unfamiliar area of law faster.
 You get to tap into their knowledge which compliments yours.